Cooling the Fire: Traditional Chinese Medicine Tips for a Healthy Heart This Summer

 • Crisp Veggies: Cucumber, celery, and leafy greens.

-• The Power of Bitter: In TCM, the bitter flavour (like arugula or dandelion greens) helps clear Heart heat.
+• The Power of Bitter: In TCM, the bitter flavour (the taste connected to the Heart) helps clear heat.
+This could include arugula or dandelion greens.

 2. Time Your Movement